vishalcloudyuga/dcos-docs/1.9/administration/logging/elk.md

     ```bash
     $ sudo mkdir -p /var/log/dcos
     ```
-1. Create the Filebeat configuration file:
+1. Move the default Filebeat configuration file to a backup copy:

     ```bash
     $ sudo mv /etc/filebeat/filebeat.yml /etc/filebeat/filebeat.yml.BAK
     ```

-1. Populate the `filebeat.yml` file, including an additional input entry for the file `/var/log/dcos/dcos.log`.
+1. Populate a new `filebeat.yml` configuration file, including an additional input entry for the file `/var/log/dcos/dcos.log`.
 This additional log file be used to capture the DC/OS logs in a later step.
 Remember to substitute the variables `$ELK_HOSTNAME` and `$ELK_PORT` below for the actual values of the host and port where your ElasticSearch is listening on.

     ```bash
     $ sudo tee /etc/filebeat/filebeat.yml <<-EOF